 Take A Day Trip to Boulder

-Many Americans are quite fond of Boulder, Colorado.
-The adorable town is home to a large student population attending the University of Colorado, so there’s quite a youthful vibe.
-Its only about a 40-minute drive from downtown Denver, so you should definitely check it out.
+A day trip to gay-friendly Boulder is a fantastic idea, especially for couples.
+Boulder is home to a large student population attending the University of Colorado, so there’s quite a youthful vibe.
+It’s only about 40-minutes from downtown Denver by car.

 Only an hour and a half outside of downtown Denver, there are several majestic sights you can plan to see in a single day trip.

-First and most popular is Rocky Mountain National Park.
+Rocky Mountain National Park is hugely popular.
 Navigate some epic trails to take in the dramatic landscapes here.
 The trails are just outside the dreamy vacation town of Estes Park, which serves as the base town for hikers.

 Simply driving around Lake Estes is an experience in itself.
 You might even spot some wild elk on the side of the road!
 Definitely an authentic Colorado experience.

-While you’re on your way toward Estes Park, stop at Saint Catherine’s Chapel on the Rock.
-This beautiful historic building will beg you for photo-op.
+Stop at Saint Catherine’s Chapel on the Rock while you’re on your way toward Estes Park.
+This beautiful historic building is perfect for a photo-op.
 Some travelers go inside, but many just take pictures around the grounds.

 If you get there earlier in the morning, you might be able to see it without any other tourists.

-As the night progresses, bars and restaurants will fill and things will become rowdier.
+Bars and restaurants will fill and things will become rowdier as the night progresses.
 I guarantee you’ll find yourself loving the vibe of Larimer Square.
-But, you’ll have to trust me and see for yourself!

-Another night, we stopped by Marg’s World Taco Bistro for some delicious margaritas and a quick dinner since they’re open later than many other establishments,.
-The food was pretty delicious Mexican, but the drinks were even better.
+We stopped by Marg’s World Taco Bistro another night for some delicious margaritas and a quick Mexican dinner since they’re open later than many other establishments.
+The food was delicious, but the drinks were even better.

 Denver Gay Bars & Clubs

-Denver is known for having a pretty substantial gay nightlife scene, especially for a state that is not super-liberal.
-There are a bunch of bars to choose from!
+Denver has a substantial gay nightlife scene, especially for a city in conservative Colorado.
+There are a bunch of gay bars to choose from!

-Tracks is one of Denver’s biggest gay venues and they sure know how to throw a party.
-They host various types of events including Circuit Saturdays, Jazz Night Fridays, Visibility Thursdays and an afternoon Sunday Funday party.
+One of Denver’s biggest gay clubs, Tracks knows how to throw an epic party!
+They host various regular events like Circuit Saturdays, Jazz Night Fridays, Visibility Thursdays, and an afternoon Sunday Funday party.